Search for

 Design of the JSF has placed the greatest emphasis on advanced weapons concepts and affordability.
 One of the most sophisticated features common to the various Lightning II models is an integrated core processor that fuses information from all the aircraft's sensors into a single, coordinated view of the battlefield.
 Among these sensors is an active electronically scanned array (AESA) radar with a synthetic aperture radar mapping mode to provide the pilot with far more precise search and targeting capabilites than exist in today's attack fighters.
 The F-35 is also equipped with an infrared search and track (IRST) system for air-to-air combat while advanced air-to-ground combat features include an electro-optical targeting system (EOTS) with a forward-looking infrared (FLIR) imager, a targeting laser, a laser spot tracker, and a CCD TV camera.
 The F-35's sophisticated software is capable of analyzing the information these sensors provide using an automatic target recognition and classification (ATRC) system to identify specific targets.

 F-35 orders remain a matter of debate, but current plans call for the US and UK to purchase approximately 2,600 aircraft.
 The US Air Force originally planned for 2,036 F-35A aircraft but reduced its requirement to 1,763 in 1997.
-This total remains the offical requirement though the Air Force has unofficially indicated its order will be reduced to between 1,000 and 1,300 aircraft.
+This total remains the offical requirement though the Air Force has unofficially indicated its order may be reduced to between 1,000 and 1,300 aircraft.
 Some number of these may also be F-35B models as the Air Force has expressed a requirement for up to 250 STOVL aircraft for close air support missions.
 Such a purchase would likely assist in reducing unit cost and improving the stability of the STOVL program, which has often been targeted for possible cancellation.

 The US Navy and Marine Corps have also begun closer joint operations of their combat aircraft wings in part to reduce the need for new aircraft.
-The Marines originally requested 642 F-35B models while the Navy wanted 300 F-35C variants.
+The Marines originally requested 642 F-35B models while the Navy planned for 300 F-35C variants.
 In 1997, these figures were refined to 609 for the Marines and 480 for the Navy for a total of 1,089 F-35 aircraft.
-As of 2004, that total had been reduced to 680 aircraft including 350 F-35B variants and 330 F-35C models.
-The services have yet to determine how those aircraft will be allocated since the Marines may recieve a mixture of both CV and STOVL aircraft.
-Likewise, the Royal Navy may split its order between the F-35 STOVL and F-35 CV models since the F-35C models could potentially be operated aboard the UK's large aircraft carriers due to enter service in the 2010s.
-The total UK order has shrunk from 150 to 138 aircraft.
+As of 2004, that total had been reduced to 680 aircraft.
+The purchase includes 260 F-35C carrier-based planes for the Navy plus 80 F-35C and 340 F-35B STOVL airframes for the Marines.

 In addition to US and UK orders, the potential exists for over 2,000 F-35 sales to export customers.
-The international partners currently involved in the program have so far expressed tentative plans for nearly 600 aircraft.
-Italy is interested in up to 131 planes, Australia and Turkey are considering 100 each, the Netherlands 85, Canada 60, and Denmark and Norway may buy 48 apiece.
-None of these countries have officially placed orders so far, but the F-35 program is encouraging international partners to commit to firm orders as soon as possible.
+The international partners currently involved in the program have expressed tentative plans for nearly 600 aircraft.
+Australia has ordered 14 and expressed an ultimate need for 100.
+Israel has ordered 20 with an option for 75 more.
+Italy is interested in up to 131 planes (including 22 F-35B models for the Navy), Turkey is considering 116, the Netherlands 85, Canada 60, and Denmark and Norway may buy 48 apiece.
+The F-35 program is encouraging international partners to commit to firm orders as soon as possible.
 Convincing the partners to do so may prove difficult, however, given past development delays that have driven up costs and pushed service entry back from 2011 to 2013.
 These delays may cause international partners to instead order competing aircraft like the Gripen or Eurofighter Typhoon that are already in production.
-Norway has already threatened to pull out of the program over workshare concerns, and Israel's involvement was suspended for several months in retaliation for possible technology transfer to China.
+Norway has threatened to pull out of the program over workshare concerns, and Israel's involvement was suspended for several months in retaliation for possible technology transfer to China.
 Regardless, export sales are expected to be strong and F-35 production will likely last until at least 2030.
+Other potential export customers include Brazil, Finland, Greece, Japan, India, Singapore, South Korea, Spain, and Taiwan.

 Data below subject to change as more information becomes available